ggabbylopez/WaveMakerFA23/README.md

 - All testing files

 ## Install Notes
--Download as a zip file to a USB
+- Download as a zip file to a USB
--Upload it to the lab computer which is offline
+- Upload it to the lab computer which is offline